40 greatest engineers who made enormous impacts on the world

 Kahn was a classically trained structural engineer and architect who would later create designs for buildings that allowed for easier construction of taller and taller buildings.

-He was one of the first structural engineers and architects to use CAD.
+He was also one of the first structural engineers and architects to use CAD.
 His gifts to the American people include the Willis Tower and John Hancock Centre.

 9. Nikola Tesla has been very influential in engineering